jakeau/HeliosTutorials/CreateNebulaDistro.md

 To begin, you need to clone the Nebula repository.
 ``git clone https://github.com/dscalzi/Nebula.git  ``
+Linux)
-(Note: if you don't have git then do **``apt install git``**)
+(Note: if you don't have git then do **``apt install git``**) Windows)
+(Note: if you don't have git then install Git Bash) Windows)
+(Note: if you don't have git then install Git Bash)

 ## 2st step: Install Dependencies and Build Nebula.
 To install dependencies, you need to execute ``npm i``  in the repository's directory.